contentful-labs/coredns-nodecache/README.md

 ### Configuration

-Configuration is done by adding "nodecache" to configuration blocks in your CoreDNS configuration file.
+Configuration is done by adding "nodecache [skip_iptables]" to configuration blocks in your CoreDNS configuration file.

 As the following example shows, you can use the directive in several blocks.
 For each block, coredns-nodecache will add the "bind" address to the dummy interface, and create iptable rules for the IP:PORT.